Why People Store Fat In Different Parts Of Their Body

 Why People Store Fat In Different Parts Of Their Body: Understanding Phenotypes

 Obesity is not a uniform occurrence as it can manifest in very different ways.
 You may have noticed at the gym or at the beach that people who are overweight don’t all look the same, nor do they all carry excess fat in the same places.
 Women typically store fat very differently from the way men store fat- but even among the sexes there can be significant differences.
 Just as there are different body types, there are also different ways in which humans store fat.
 One of the major findings of modern obesity research is that certain forms of obesity are associated with higher incidences of metabolic disease and higher mortality rates, while others don’t have the same health risk associations.
 To distinguish between the different categories or phenotypes of obesity, researchers defined four main manifestations brought about by combinations of environmental pressures (a fancy term for diet and activity levels) and genetics.
-[5, 13, 14] The four phenotypes describing how people store fat on their bodies are:
+[5, 13, 14] The four phenotypes describing how people store fat differently on their bodies are:

 - Excess body fat evenly distributed throughout the body